MicrosoftLearning/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 You can use the test pane to test individual utterances interactively, but for more complex language models it is generally more efficient to perform *batch testing*.

-1. In Visual Studio Code, in the **AI-102** project, open the **batch-test.json** file in the **09-luis-app** folder.
+1. In Visual Studio Code, open the **batch-test.json** file in the **09-luis-app** folder.
 This file consists of a JSON document that contains multiple test cases for the clock language model you created.
 2. In the Language Understanding portal, in the Test panel, select **Batch testing panel**.
 Then select **&#65291; Import** and import the **batch-test.json** file, assigning the name **clock-test**.
 3. In the Batch testing panel, run the **clock-test** test.
 4. When the test has completed, select **See results**.